Everything you need to know about Hurricane Florence before it hits

-Hurricane Florence has decreased from a Category 4 to a Category 3 hurricane as of 2pm Wednesday, however, that doesn’t make the storm any less dangerous.
+Hurricane Florence has decreased from a Category 4 to a Category 2 hurricane in a span of a day, however, that doesn’t make the storm any less dangerous.

 How big is Hurricane Florence?

-As of 8pm Wednesday evening, the storm is a Category 3 hurricane with sustained winds near 115 mph.
-Storm winds extend outward up to 70 miles and there's been a significant rise in pressure.
+As of 11pm Wednesday evening, the storm is a Category 2 hurricane with sustained winds near 110 mph, which is 1 mph shy of being a Category 3.
+Hurricane storm winds extend outward up to 80 miles and tropical storm winds extend outward up to 195 miles.
 Although slow weakening is expected to begin by late Thursday, the National Hurricane Center (NHC) says that Florence is still forecasted to be an extremely dangerous major hurricane when it nears the U.S. coast late Thursday and Friday.

 Where is Florence going to hit?

-As of Wednesday afternoon, Florence was centered just over 400 miles southeast of Wilmington, North Carolina, moving northwestward, according to the NHC.
+As of Wednesday evening, Florence was centered just over 280 miles southeast of Wilmington, North Carolina, moving northwestward, according to the NHC.

 The storm has been taking unprecedented turns this week as it heads towards the East Coast.
 While it was primarily predicted to impact the North Carolina coast and then head upwards to Virginia, it’s now predicted to bend back going through the South Carolina state and heading towards Georgia.